The CPSM Approach

 EMS agencies across the country are being stressed to the limit.
 Staffing shortages, skyrocketing expenses, rising response volumes – many for low-acuity responses – supply chain disruptions and economic models that only reimburse for ambulance transport are converging to cause failures for EMS systems in many communities.

-CPSM’s EMS subject matter experts are rising to these challenges since many are actively working through these issues every day!
+CPSM’s EMS subject matter experts (SMEs) are rising to these challenges since many are actively working through these issues every day!
 Some are internationally recognized for their approach to rationale, data-driven, and patient-centered approaches to effective and efficient service delivery.

 We start each project with a detailed analysis of EMS call data to provide a comprehensive review of emergency medical services including a detailed analysis of workloads and response times.
 The analysis of the workloads begins with an in-depth study of the types of calls handled and their severity.
 The goal is to identify the fundamental nature of the emergency medical challenge faced by the community and the EMS agency.
 We pay special attention to the most critical emergencies such as heart attack and serious vehicular accidents.
 We also look at the clinical, operational, financial, and patient experiential performance of the EMS agency, whether it’s fire-based, 3rd service governmental, hospital-based, or contracted.

 For each EMS call type, we determine the time spent on-scene and the number of personnel who worked the scene.
 The data is aggregated to determine an overall average total time spent on EMS calls.
 We also determine how much EMS calls contribute to the workload of first response and transport resources.
 We illustrate any dramatic variations by time of day and day of week, as well as seasonal variations.